christaylorcodes/Screeps-Kleaner-bot/README.md

 * Klean bot will only expand in a clockwise direction
 * Once 30* rooms are established the farthest back room will be abandoned and the expansion clockwise will continue.
 * Main goal of making a trip around the edge of the shard
-* every 2000 ticks 10% of storage values will be sent to nearby neighbors
 * Will not avoid [LOAN clone detection](https://www.leagueofautomatednations.com/map/shard1/bots)
 * Base will be inverted for easy identification